alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 * If this overconstrained theory X is how the puzzle works, it would not be possible to construct this puzzle.
 * Therefore, X can't be how the puzzle works.

-Applying this can speed up your solves by letting you skip checking ideas that are implausible.
+This can speed up your solves by letting you skip checking ideas that are implausible.

 Now, sometimes this bites you badly, if you assume a construction is impossible when it isn't.
 This happened to my team when solving [Highway Patrol](https://darocaro.github.io/puzzles/highwaypetrol/highwaypetrol)